 Note: Geekbench only tests the CPU score.
 It doesn't exercise the GPU in any way nor does it test the ability of any other components on board the SoC including the DSP, ISP or any neural networking engines.

 This can be a bit hard for Android fans to stomach.
 So what is the reason?
-First we need a bit of a history lesson.
+First, we need a bit of a history lesson.

 It is fair to say that Apple caught Qualcomm sleeping when it announced the 64-bit A7 back in 2013.
-Until that point, Apple and Qualcomm had both been shipping 32-bit ARMv7 processors for use in mobile devices.
+Until that point, Apple and Qualcomm had both been shipping 32-bit Armv7 processors for use in mobile devices.
 Qualcomm was leading the field with its 32-bit Snapdragon 800 SoC.
 It used an in-house Krait 400 core along with the Adreno 330 GPU.
 Life was good for Qualcomm.

 In April 2014, Qualcomm launched the Snapdragon 810 with four Cortex-A57 cores and four Cortex-A53 cores.
-The “Cortex” range of cores come directly from ARM, the custodians of the ARM architecture.
-But in that same year, Apple announced the A8, its second generation in-house 64-bit CPU.
-It wasn’t until March 2015 that Qualcomm was able to announce its first generation in-house 64-bit CPU, the Snapdragon 820, with its custom Kryo CPU core.
+The “Cortex” range of cores come directly from Arm, the custodians of the Arm architecture.
+But in that same year, Apple announced the A8, its second-generation in-house 64-bit CPU.
+It wasn’t until March 2015 that Qualcomm was able to announce its first-generation in-house 64-bit CPU, the Snapdragon 820, with its custom Kryo CPU core.

-In September of the same year, Apple released the iPhone 6S using the A9 processor, Apple’s third generation 64-bit in-house CPU.
+In September of the same year, Apple released the iPhone 6S using the A9 processor, Apple’s third-generation 64-bit in-house CPU.
 Suddenly Qualcomm was two generations behind Apple.

-In 2016, Qualcomm’s offering was from ARM again, but it had a twist.
-ARM created a new licensing program which allowed its most trusted partners early access to its latest CPU designs and even some measure of customization.
+In 2016, Qualcomm’s offering was from Arm again, but it had a twist.
+Arm created a new licensing program that allowed its most trusted partners early access to its latest CPU designs and even some measure of customization.
 The result was the Kryo 280 CPU core.
 According to the spec sheet, the Snapdragon 835 uses eight Kryo 280 cores, however it is generally accepted that it has four Cortex-A73 cores (with tweaks) plus four Cortex-A53 cores (with tweaks).
 For the Snapdragon 835, Qualcomm moved the announcement from spring to winter meaning the 835 was announced after the Apple A10 and the iPhone 7.